19 FAQs people ask about buying premises

 If the 'net present value' of the rental payments over the life of the lease is over £150,000, there is an additional SDLT payment of 1% on the portion of the rental value over £150,000 and 2% for the portion of the rental value over £5,000,000.
 Land registry fees range from £40 up to £910, depending on the value of the property, but is halved for many online registrations.

 Use the SDLT calculators on the HM Revenue & Customs website to help work out how much SDLT you are likely to pay.

-In response to the ongoing coronavirus outbreak, the Government has announced that from 8 July 2020 to 31 March 2021 no stamp duty will be payable on the first £500,000 of a residential property purchase.
-This temporary Nil Rate Band does not apply to commercial property purchases or purchases of second homes.
+In response to the ongoing coronavirus outbreak, the Government has announced that from 8 July 2020 to 30 June 2021 no stamp duty will be payable on the first £500,000 of a residential property purchase.
+From 1 July 2021 to 30 September 2021, no stamp duty will be payable on the first £250,000.
+This temporary Nil Rate Band does not apply to commercial property purchases and does not include the 3% higher rate for purchases of second homes.

 6. Will I have to pay VAT on the purchase of premises?

 Depending on the vendor's VAT position, you may have to pay VAT on the purchase price (and on any rental payments under a lease).
 Check the details in advance with your advisers.
 With suitable planning, you can usually reclaim any VAT you have to pay.

 7. How do I make an offer to buy premises?

 Before making an offer, take advice on the most tax-efficient way to acquire the premises.
 Depending on the circumstances, it may be appropriate to buy premises using your pension scheme, or through a separate company.
 It's normally a good idea to make a written offer to show that you are serious.